 Lipedema (also referred to as lipoedema) is a frequently misunderstood chronic medical condition that affects a staggering 370 million women worldwide.

 Table of Contents

 Gynecomastia is not merely an aesthetic issue; it could be a sign of serious underlying health issues.

-Gynecomastia surgery is the best option to address the issue and when it comes to yourself – there are things that you can do to prevent it, to an extent:
+Gynecomastia surgery addresses the issue and when it comes to yourself – there are things that you can do to prevent it, to an extent...

 Limit Alcohol Consumption